armilleiwilliam/howsy-project/README.md

 I assumed that the user was already logged in, so, the user id is manually passed (user_id = 1) when requesting data belonging to a user

 **PHPUnit installation:** you can find composer.json, by running composer install should add PhpUnit.
 In case it fails  run "composer require --dev phpunit/phpunit ^7"
 Test the app expected results running: "./vendor/bin/phpunit tests/BasketTest".
-Considering the app is not dveloped with a framework (usually PhpUnit is ran and adapted for frameworks) the $this->get("/") and $this->post("/") methods don't work, but only comparison assertions on results returned
+Considering the app is not developed with a framework (usually PhpUnit is adapted to a frameworks) the $this->get("/") and $this->post("/") methods don't work, but only comparison assertions on returned results

 **Docker**: as you might have noticed I haven't used Docker as you requested.
-I have used it long time ago and I thought I could pick it up more quickly when the recruiter informed me it was an important tool for you, but this was not the case unfortunately.
+I have used it long time ago and I thought I could pick it up more quickly when the recruiter informed me it was an important tool for you, but this was not the case, unfortunately.
 I am quite sure in a few weeks I could start becoming confident using it, but it's your choice to take it into consideration or not.

 **Run the app:**